adizhavo/ECS_Cpp/README.md

 The class diagram below will make easier to understand how the system works.
 > missing diagram

-As said before, an entity is simply composed by small chunks of data or behaviours.
+An entity is composed by small chunks of data or behaviours.
 Systems are listeners and they are ready to reach any modified entity which matches the defined filter of components.

 # How to build